bearded dragon handbook

 • Clean your bearded dragon’s cage regularly

-• Clean out poop every day
+• Clean out the bearded dragon poop every day

 • Change substrate every two or three weeks